loafthecomputerphile/fjml/README.md

 # FJML
 <img src="media/FJML_LOGO.png">

-### FJML is a Json based markup language which translates json files into Flet UI for web, mobile and desktop applications.
+### FJML is a JSON based markup language which translates JSON files into Flet UI for web, mobile and desktop applications.

 # Example: